rh-uxd/appservices-patternfly/README.md

-# UXD Integration Frontend Development / Design Repo #
+# UXD Integration Component Library #

-Welcome to Redhat's com
+Welcome to Redhat's componet library for the integration products.
+This library contains a set of common components that are used across the integration product line.

 ## Requirements